jazzjacob/poster-podcast-player/README.md

 ## About the project

-This is an ongoing project developed by me during the summer course "Applied Programming" at Karlstad University, 2024.
+This is an ongoing project developed by me, that I started during the summer course "Applied Programming" at Karlstad University, 2024.

-See the live site at: [poster-podcast-player.vercel.app](https://poster-podcast-player.vercel.app/)
+See the live site at: [posterpodcasts.com](https://posterpodcasts.com/)

 ## The idea, simply